TylerNP/365MM-/concurrency.md

 ![iamge](https://github.com/TylerNP/365MM-/blob/main/images/CSC%20365_%20Template%20Sequence%20diagram.png)

-A solution to this, is to set this transaction to serializable.# Concurrency
+A solution to this, is to set this transaction to serializable.

 ---
 ### 3. Dirty Read ###